Estimating Joint Interventional Distributions from Marginal Interventional Data: Causal Maximum Entropy

 Solving this optimisation problem, using the Lagrange multiplier formalism, yields an exponential family distribution:

 where $\alpha(\bx)$ is the normalising constant and $\lambda=\{\lambda_{k},\lambda^{\bx_{S_{j}}}_{j}\}$ are the Lagrange multipliers.

-Intuitively, this distribution with maximum entropy is as close to the uniform distribution as possible while satisfying the expectation constraints. \citet[Chapter 11]{jaynes2003probability} interprets MAXENT as a way to find a distribution without introducing more information than given by the data.
+Intuitively, this density with maximum entropy is as close as possible to the uniform while satisfying the expectation constraints. \citet[Chapter 11]{jaynes2003probability} interprets MAXENT as a way to find a density without introducing more information than given by the data.
+Critically, MAXENT, Maximum Conditional Entropy, or CMAXENT do not aim at estimating the ``true distribution'' of the data, but instead provide a guess given certain statistical properties of the data.
+The resulting MAXENT distribution posses powerful statistical properties that have been deeply studied in the literature \citep{grunwald2004game, wainwright2008graphical, farnia2016minimax}.

-In CMAXENT \citep{sun2006causal, janzing2009distinguishing, janzing2021causal, garrido2022obtaining}, causal semantics are introduced via graphical models.\footnote{For the advantages of introducing causal semantics in the estimation problem see~\citet{janzing2021causal}.} In other words, we assume that the variables in our system have some cause-effect relation that can be represented by a causal graph \citep{pearl2009causality}.
-In CMAXENT, the distribution is computed in the causal order given by a (hypothesised) causal graph.
-For example, if $\bX$ are potential causes of $Y$, we first find the MAXENT distribution of $\bX$ subject to constraints on $\bX$, and then the Maximum Conditional Entropy of $Y$ given $\bX$ using the found $P(\bX)$ and subject to the constraints associated with $\bX$ and $Y$.
-Because of the introduced causal semantics, we can use expectations involving interventions in the estimation of the distribution $P_{\lambda}(y\mid\bx)$.
+In CMAXENT \citep{sun2006causal, janzing2009distinguishing, janzing2021causal, garrido2022obtaining}, causal semantics are introduced via graphical models.
+In other words, we assume that the variables in our system have some cause-effect relation that can be represented by a causal graph \citep{pearl2009causality}.
+In CMAXENT, the densities are computed in the causal order given by a (hypothesised) causal graph.
+For example, if $\bX$ are potential causes of $Y$, we first find the MAXENT density of $\bX$ subject to constraints on $\bX$, and then the density with Maximum Conditional Entropy of $Y$ given $\bX$ using the found $\pdf(\bX)$ and subject to the constraints associated with $\bX$ and $Y$.
+Because of the introduced causal semantics, we can use expectations involving interventions in the estimation of the density $\pdf_{\lambda}(y\mid\bx)$, which corresponds to the so-called Independent Causal Mechanisms \citep{scholkopf2012causal} of $Y$ given its potential causes $\bX$.

 The use of interventional data would not be possible for non-causal Maximum Conditional Entropy, since the conditional distribution there is devoid of any causal structure and hence cannot be used for operations of the causal hierarchy like interventions or counterfactuals \citep{pearl2018theBook}.
-In \cref{sec:icmaxent}, we exploit this observation to extend the CMAXENT method to use data from interventional distributions.
-Further, note that for CMAXENT, and under \Cref{asmp:weakerSufficiency}, $P_\lambda(y\mid \bx)$ provides an approximation of the Independent Causal Mechanism of $Y$ given its (potential) causal parents $\bX$.
+In \cref{sec:icmaxent}, we exploit this observation to extend the CMAXENT method to use data from interventions.

-\section{\textit{Interventional} CMAXENT (\icmaxent)}
+\section{Interventional CMAXENT (\icmaxent)}

-In this section, we introduce \emph{i-CMAXENT}, the modification of CMAXENT to include data on interventional distributions and prove that the solution to the optimisation problem is an exponential family distribution as in traditional MAXENT.
+In this section, we introduce \icmaxent, the modification of CMAXENT to include data on interventional distributions, and prove that the solution to the optimisation problem is an exponential family distribution, as in traditional MAXENT.